Luis Arraez Player Props: Marlins vs. Cardinals

-The Miami Marlins, including Luis Arraez (.410 slugging percentage in past 10 games, including zero home run), battle starting pitcher Matthew Liberatore and the St. Louis Cardinals at LoanDepot park, Wednesday at 6:40 PM ET.
+The Miami Marlins, including Luis Arraez (.341 slugging percentage in past 10 games, including zero homers), battle starter Jack Flaherty and the St. Louis Cardinals at LoanDepot park, Thursday at 6:40 PM ET.

-He had a one-hit showing in his most recent game (1-for-3) against the Cardinals.
+In his most recent appearance, he went 1-for-5 with a double against the Cardinals.

 Luis Arraez Game Info & Props vs. the Cardinals